My philosophy as a yoga teacher

 Hello.
 Let me introduce myself.
 My name is Claudia and I live now in Hove and I have been giving yoga classes internationally since 2004.
-I regard myself as a citizen of the world and having lived in so many countries reflects in my experience and approach.
 I believe that yoga is more than just performing on the mat and acrobatic exercises.
 I take all life experiences into my classes.
 I have studied social studies, philosophy (west and eastern), psychology, have worked with trauma and former drug and alcohol abuse, different bodies and minds.
 For me, yoga is my life and not only work.
 I don't see my life purpose as much as having a job, but taking every step in life with a newer understanding.
-I don't want to attract those that have it all, I have had to work hard to be where I am now and if it would not have been for yoga I would have lost more than once my track.

 I started to teach on a little massage parlour on Ko Tao in Thailand 2004 giving my first yoga courses after graduating from a second teacher training in India with a senior Iyengar Teacher.
 I called this course "Dive deeper into your yoga practice - since Ko Tao is an island frequented by divers.
 Before that I worked for an international NGO, learning about empowerment and justice.

 I volunteered for Amnesty International in the Columbia department and when living in Spain I worked with former drug and alcoholic addicts offering them yoga and meditation.
 In India, I volunteered and worked with a local NGO.

 My classes stress emphasis on self-awareness and involve a mindful flow adapting yoga postures to a modern body and learning step by step in a safe and enjoyable way.